sophiagracelydia/SSB/README.md

 After the conference.
 They made us to wait in a row of fives.
 We all were waiting for the most anticipated results.
 The commander came out with a file and gave us few words of encouragement to everyone.

 Finally, he opened the file and read the three chest numbers (6, 15, 18).
 I was chest number 6.
 I was overwhelmed with tears and couldn’t control my tears.
 I informed my family and shared them.
-This was one of my most happiest day ever.
+This was one of my happiest day ever.